SRS Trustees

 Our current trustees bring a wealth of experience from the private, public, voluntary and academic sectors:

-Gerry Toplis (chair) has worked in social services as a social worker, commissioner and senior manager.
+Gerry Toplis (vice chair) has worked in social services as a social worker, commissioner and senior manager.
 He also worked for the NHS across the east of England, focusing on mental health and learning disability issues.

-Dr Keith Faull (vice chair and treasurer) has worked in both social services and the NHS for many years as both a social worker and a family psychotherapist.
+Dr Keith Faull has worked in both social services and the NHS for many years as both a social worker and a family psychotherapist.
 He is particularly interested in the mental health of children and young people.

 Alan Blackshaw (honorary trustee) spent most of his career in social work education.
 He was a founder trustee of SRS in 2000, and has been treasurer and chair of the Human Resources sub-committee.